WhiteflagProtocol/whiteflag-standard/wf-specification.md

     vectors by which an account could be compromised.
 4. To protect private keys from theft, hardware wallets, secure processing units and cold wallets should be used when possible.
-5. To protect an account from being compromised, multi-factor authentication as well as multi-signature accounts may be used.
+5. To protect an account from being compromised, multifactor authentication as well as multi-signature accounts may be used.
-6. If account and/or related addresses need to be permanently de-activated, simply delete the private key(s), and, if possible, send an `A(4)` message for every `A(0)` sent before.
+6. If account and/or related addresses need to be permanently deactivated, simply delete the private key(s), and, if possible, send an `A(4)` message for every `A(0)` sent before.

 ### 2.6.3 Encryption and Key Exchange